JeffersonLab/clara-docs/docs/clas/data-processing.md

 #### monHost

-One can use this option to define a Clara data processing monitoring server host IP.
+One can use this option to define a CLARA data processing monitoring server host IP.
-Periodically every Clara DPE reports runtime and registration information to a monitoring server.
+Periodically every CLARA DPE reports runtime and registration information to a monitoring server.
 Monitoring server must be running to accept these messages.
 User can run it's own monitoring server by executing *$CLARA_HOME/bin/j_mproxy*.
 ```